 Once you’ve narrowed down your preferred type of RV park, book reservations well in advance.
 And be sure to ask the campground about long-term rates.
 Many RV parks that serve snowbirds will offer monthly or seasonal rates for longer stays.

-Now that you have an idea about what you’re looking for, where exactly should you go?
-Here are some fantastic places across the U.S. to park your rig for the winter.
+Now that you know what you’re looking for, where exactly should you go?
+Here are some fantastic places across the U.S. (with campground recommendations) to park your rig for the winter.

 Warm winter weather and a scenic desert landscape make Arizona a popular choice for snowbirds.
 Tucson is Arizona’s second largest city and offers plenty of things to do in the winter.
 Saguaro National Park and Mt.
 Lemmon are just outside town and are popular with nature lovers, while the city itself is home to history, dining, museums, and shopping.